FAQs Graduate

 See step-by-step instructions on starting a leave of absence request.

-What is the N95 Particulate Respirator Mask and where can I go to get one?
+What is the N95 Particulate Respirator Mask and where can I get one?

 As a requirement for practice, each student must be fitted with an N95 respirator prior to the start of practicum, by a certified provider.